juliabenda05/spring-23/posts/firstpost.md

 layout: layouts/post.njk
 ---

 **Burritos** are a delicious, quick, and easy lunch or dinner.
 But rather than stopping at **Chipotle** for your next burrito craving, **make the best burrito you have ever had** at home.
 With a **simple list of ingredients and instructions**, you can easily make a burrito better than your favorite Mexican restaurant.
-Grab tortillas, chicken, and your favorite vegetables to get started with this **tasty burrito recipe** that will quickly become your go-to meal.
+Grab tortillas, **chicken**, and your favorite vegetables to get started with this **tasty burrito recipe** that will quickly become your go-to meal.

 **List of ingredients:**
   1. tortillas